Tristan-Day/UoW-Health-System/README.md

 * Register New Staff
 * Define New Roles
 * Define Physical Premises
-* Createa and Manage Cleaning Orders
+* Create and Manage Cleaning Orders

 ## Colaborators